Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Introduction

-Additionally, we incorporate diffusion model personalization techniques to improve adaptation to specific objects, thereby further enhancing relighting quality.
-This optimization ensures consistency with the environment while preserving the object's structure and achieving natural illumination.
-By using diffusion models trained on large-scale image data, our approach enables effective object relighting without the need for environmental maps or complex material estimation, outperforming existing methods in lighting quality and efficiency for realistic 3D object insertion.
+As shown in Fig.~\ref{fig:pipeline_overview}, we first personalize diffusion models on the target object, insert it into a new scene, and then refine its appearance by optimizing a diffusion-based Delta Denoising Score (DDS) objective~\citep{dds}.
+This objective enforces consistency with the surrounding scene while preserving structural detail.} By using diffusion models trained on large-scale image data, our approach enables effective object relighting without the need for environmental maps or complex material estimation, outperforming existing methods in lighting quality and efficiency for realistic 3D object insertion.